On the Trade-off between Redundancy and Local Coherence in Summarization: Unsupervised Control Scenario

-\subsection{Memory Simulation at Micro Level}
+\subsubsection{Memory Simulation at Micro Level}

-At the micro level, content is organized in a structure representing working memory, modeled as a tree of propositions called the \textit{memory tree}.
+At the micro level, content is organized in a data structure representing working memory called the \textit{memory tree}, where each node corresponds to a proposition and two propositions are connected if any of their arguments overlap.

 According to KvD, reading is carried out iteratively in \textit{memory cycles}.
-In each cycle, only one new sentence is loaded to the working memory.
-Then, propositions are extracted and added to the current memory tree.
+In each cycle, only one new sentence is loaded to the working memory, where its propositions are extracted and added to the current memory tree.
 The limits of memory capacity is modeled as a hard constraint in the number of propositions that will be preserved for the next cycle.
 Hence, the tree is pruned and some propositions are dropped or \textit{forgotten}.
-However, if nodes cannot be attached to the tree in upcoming cycles, these forgotten nodes can be recalled and added to the tree, serving as linking ideas that preserve the local coherence represented in the current tree.\footnote{It is worth noting that \citeA{kintsch1978toward} did not specify how many nodes can be recalled at a single time, however recent implementations \cite{fang2019proposition} limit this number to at most 2.} We now illustrate with an example how content units are captured, forgotten, and recalled during a KvD simulation of reading.
+However, if nodes cannot be attached to the tree in upcoming cycles, forgotten nodes can be recalled and added to the tree, serving as linking ideas that preserve the cohesion represented in the current tree.\footnote{It is worth noting that \citeA{kintsch1978toward} did not specify how many nodes can be recalled at a single time, however, recent implementations \cite{fang2019proposition} limit this number to at most 2.} Whenever the content in working memory is changed, whether adding propositions or removing them, the root is reassigned to the node containing information central to the argumentation represented in working memory.
+We now illustrate with an example how content units are captured, forgotten, and recalled during a KvD simulation of reading.